1109akshatverma/MIDP-Lab-With-Microsoft-Fabric/masterdoc/getting-started-MSSPL.md

 # Getting Started with the Lab

-Once the environment is provisioned, a virtual machine (JumpVM) and lab guide will get loaded in your browser.
+Once the environment is provisioned, a virtual machine (JumpVM) and lab guide will be loaded in your browser.
 Use this virtual machine throughout the workshop to perform the lab.
-You can see the number on the bottom of the Lab guide to switch to different exercises of the lab guide.
+You can see the number on the bottom of the Lab guide to switch to different exercises in the lab guide.

 ## Accessing Your Lab Environment